MotherTongues/mothertongues/docs/guides/build.md

 Here are the steps for creating a mobile dictionary on your machine.

 !!! note
-    You only need to do this if you intend to customize the code for the UI, otherwise you can just follow the steps for [running on your machine](#seeing-your-dictionary-in-action-ie-local-development) or [exporting your data](#exporting-your-data) and [publishing to GitHub]()
+    You only need to do this if you intend to customize the code for the UI, otherwise you can just follow the steps for [running on your machine](#seeing-your-dictionary-in-action-ie-local-development) or [publishing to GitHub](../nocode/install.md)

 1. Change into the UI directory: